Contact Us for a Free Consultation 818-394-7835

 • infections and other diseases from unsanitary conditions.

 Diving accidents are an unusually severe and hidden hazard.
-Pool depths can appear deceptive.
-Depths also change around many pools, making diving safe here but not there.
+Pool depths can appear deceptive, and depths change around many pools, making diving safe here but not there.

 Proving a Swimming Pool Accident Claim